athoune/ip2something/README.md

 ===============

 A simple API to wrap [IPinfoDB data](http://ipinfodb.com/ip_database.php).
 There is no sql here.
-On a core 2 duo mac, one query take 0.15ms with the python client.
+On a core i5 mac, one query take 450µs (2250 query per second) with the python client.

 A command line tool parse the csv file and build an index.
 Different clients can query this index.
 For now, there is a Python and a PHP client.
 Soon, there will be a Ruby and an Erlang client.